 Issues caused by low or fluctuating relative humidity

 Spread of viruses

-- Healthy levels of humidification can help to reduce the spread of viruses like COVID-19 (SARS-CoV-2) and seasonal influenza in the built environment.
+- Healthy humidification levels can help reduce the spread of viruses like COVID-19 (SARS-CoV-2) and seasonal influenza in the built environment.

-- The World Health Organization has called for non-pharmaceutical approaches to mitigate the transmission of COVID-19,1 and the addition of humidity is a safe, efficient, and easy way to protect staff, visitors, and the surrounding community.
+- The World Health Organization has called for non-pharmaceutical approaches to mitigate the transmission of COVID-19 (1).
+Adding humidity is a safe, efficient, and easy way to protect staff, visitors, and the surrounding community.